frankrush17DGL/DGL-Tour-Site/README.md

 Replace `data/dgl-data.json` with a live Google Sheets fetch using the Google Visualization CSV endpoint or Google Sheets API.

 ## future development step
-possibly require a password for users to log into the site
+possibly require a password for users to log into the site. could have functionality so that users can vote or commit to upcoming events.